Security White Paper

 The document focuses on Number 2 above and describes the DuploCloud Implementation of various controls.
 Also provided is an implementation matrix mapping the respective compliance standards to the DuploCloud Implementation.

-It is a common misconception that if the cloud provider is meeting a certain compliance guideline, say SOC-2, the organization hosting the application on the provider is automatically fully certified.
+It is a common misconception that if the cloud provider is meeting a certain compliance guideline, say SOC 2, the organization hosting the application on the provider is automatically fully certified.
 The cloud is a shared security model, the consumers are responsible to configure the service provided by the cloud vendor to match their security requirements.
 A simple example is a web application that is exposed to the internet with all ports open.
 The blame squarely lies with the hosting organization.

 DuploCloud Approach